SovnSkyrim/QWEST/README.md

 - Compatibility
   - Archery Gameplay Overhaul: Enabled
   - Only this one needs to be enabled!

+#### Sneak Tools (you should read that modpage if you want to play a sneak oriented character)
+- Patch
+  - Allow talk mask: Enabled

 #### SunHelm (Survival)
 - General Settings